 (4) A subscriber who has a playslip that has at least one game board with a valid selection may specify an advance play option in respect of that entry if the advance play option is offered at that time by the Commission.

-(5) A subscriber is limited to a maximum of 6 game selections per playslip.
+(5) A subscriber may enter up to a maximum of 6 game boards on the playslip.

 (6) A subscriber who has a playslip that has at least one game board with a valid selection may specify that the entry is to be for 7, 14, 21 or 28 consecutive days.

+(7) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 1.

+[Rule 54 amended in Gazette 4 Oct 2017 p.
+5119-20.]

 55. Oral request for entry

-(1) To enter Cash 3 without a playslip or a promotional coupon, and without requesting a ticket repeat, a subscriber must make an oral request to an agent stating —
+(1) To enter Cash 3 without a playslip or a promotional coupon, and without requesting a ticket repeat or a favourite numbers option, a subscriber must make an oral request to an agent stating —

 (a) that the entry is for Cash 3; and